-Department of Business and Economics: Kenneth J. Bates, chair Faculty: Robert A. Black Web site: www.houghton.edu/academics/programs/economics.HTM E-mail: business@houghton.edu Phone: 585.567.9440
+Faculty: Robert A. Black

+Web site: www.houghton.edu/academics/programs/economics.HTM

+E-mail: business@houghton.edu

-Mission: The economics program at Houghton develops a student's ability to think clearly about economic cause and effect and to apply economic theories, models, concepts, and analytical methods to real-world problems with a view toward equipping them to serve in fields such as management, finance, international relations, government, law, education, and history.
+Mission: To develop a student's ability to think clearly about economic cause and effect and to apply economic theories, models, concepts, and analytical methods to real-world problems with a view toward equipping them to serve in fields such as management, finance, international relations, government, law, education, and history.
 Economics courses at Houghton intentionally consider a Christian world view and its interaction with economic concepts, methods, and policies.